LinJianan/LinJianan.github.io/README.md

 Google Scholar: https://scholar.google.com/citations?user=98G-ZLAAAAAJ&hl=zh-CN; I do not have a dblp homepage.

+(This year I will submit 5 papers in theory area and hope at least one of them can be accpeted QAQ.)

 ### Life

 I like Piano, Chess, StarCraft II, Heroes of the Storm and Azur Lane.
 Welcome to discuss with me about these.